 His first book, City of Gods: Religious Freedom, Immigration, and Pluralism in Flushing, Queens, was published in July 2016 by Fordham University Press and their Empire State Editions imprint.
 A second printing was released in May 2017.
 City of Gods received a Starred Review from Publishers Weekly, which said it is an “[an] intimate portrait of lived religion… inspiring… deserves a place alongside Robert Orsi’s The Madonna of 115th Street.”
 It was also featured in a full-page story in the Sunday Book Review of The New York Times, which called it a “minutely detailed… case study of the promises and drawbacks of pluralism.”
 America: The Jesuit Review said it is “a timely book because it provides a framework for understanding current controversies over immigration.”
 A review in the journal of Ethnic and Racial Studies called it “outstanding,” the Journal of American Ethnic History said it is “exhaustively researched and compellingly written,” and the Journal of Urban History called it “a hopeful narrative… [and] rich community study.”
 His M.A. thesis at Columbia explored religious language in presidential inaugural addresses—a topic he has revisited in several news columns.

-After receiving his Ph.D. from Chicago, Dr. Hanson worked as a postdoctoral research associate at Brown University, and he has taught at Philadelphia University, Binghamton University-SUNY, Delaware Valley College, Temple University, and the University of Pennsylvania.
-He is currently a Lecturer in History, Director of the Social Justice Research Academy and Associate Director in the Office of Social Equity and Community at the University of Pennsylvania and an Adjunct Associate Professor in History and American Studies at Temple University.
-A noted expert on pluralism in America, he has been interviewed for several newspapers, radio programs and on TV, and he also contributes occasional columns for newspapers and magazines, and he has also worked as a consultant for public schools seeking to create high school social justice courses modeled on the Social Justice Research Academy at Penn.
+After receiving his Ph.D. from Chicago, Dr. Hanson worked as a postdoctoral research associate at Brown University, and he taught at Philadelphia University, Binghamton University-SUNY, Delaware Valley College, Temple University, and the University of Pennsylvania before coming to Drexel.
+A noted expert on pluralism in America, he has been interviewed for several newspapers, radio programs and on TV, he contributes occasional columns for newspapers and magazines, and he has also worked as a consultant for public schools seeking to create high school social justice courses modeled on the Social Justice Research Academy at Penn.